Night on Bald Mountain: Composition history

 Mussorgsky described the piece in a letter to Vladimir Nikolsky:

 So far as my memory doesn't deceive me, the witches used to gather on this mountain, ... gossip, play tricks and await their chief—Satan.
 On his arrival they, i.e. the witches, formed a circle round the throne on which he sat, in the form of a kid, and sang his praise.
 When Satan was worked up into a sufficient passion by the witches' praises, he gave the command for the sabbath, in which he chose for himself the witches who caught his fancy.
 So this is what I've done.
 At the head of my score I've put its content: 1.
 Assembly of the witches, their talk and gossip; 2.
 Satan's journey; 3.
 Obscene praises of Satan; and 4.
 Sabbath ...
 The form and character of the composition are Russian and original ...
 I wrote St. John's Eve quickly, straight away in full score, I wrote it in about twelve days, glory to God ...
 While at work on St. John's Eve I didn't sleep at night and actually finished the work on the eve of St. John's Day, it seethed within me so, and I simply didn't know what was happening within me ...
 I see in my wicked prank an independent Russian product, free from German profundity and routine, and, like Savishna, grown on our native fields and nurtured on Russian bread.

 He also stated—incorrectly, as it turned out—that he would never re-model it: "with whatever shortcomings, it is born; and with them it must live if it is to live at all."
 Having finally completed the work, Mussorgsky was crushed when his mentor Mily Balakirev was savagely critical of it.
 The score is peppered with comments such as "the devil knows what [this is]", "what rubbish", and "this might be of use", probably pencilled in by Balakirev.
 This "first version" was put aside, and did not appear in print until 1968, in a new edition prepared by Georgiy Kirkor.

 Performance history

 The original tone poem, St. John's Eve on Bald Mountain (1867), was not performed until the 20th century.
 Musicologist Aleksandra Orlova claims that the original manuscript of this version was discovered in the library of the Leningrad Conservatory by musicologist Georgiy Orlov in the late 1920s, that it was performed once by the Leningrad Philharmonic Society, and that Nikolay Malko brought along a copy of it when he emigrated to the West.
-Gerald Abraham states that this version was performed by Malko on 3 February 1932, apparently in England.
-Michel-Dimitri Calvocoressi claims that Malko performed this version in several countries in 1933.
+Gerald Abraham states that this version was performed by Malko on 3 February 1932, apparently in England.Calvocoressi & Abraham 1974 Michel-Dimitri Calvocoressi claims that Malko performed this version in several countries in 1933.